 Skip to main content

-Oncology-focused relational dataset derived from MIMIC-IV
+Oncology relational dataset derived from MIMIC-IV

 This project presents a curated, oncology-focused relational dataset derived from the MIMIC-IV v3.1 clinical database, one of the largest publicly available collections of longitudinal, patient-level hospital data from the Beth Israel Deaconess Medical Center.

-The dataset isolates and organises clinical signals relevant to cancer patients to support exploratory analysis, visualisation, and methodological machine-learning workflows.
+The dataset isolates and organises clinical signals relevant to cancer patients to support exploratory analysis, visualisation, and methodological machine learning workflows.
 It is designed as a technical foundation for bridging routine clinical data (MIMIC-IV) with external molecular resources (e.g. TCGA).

 Metadata